Gooseus/angular-meteor-bridge/README.md

 ### Is this all really necessary?

-Honestly, I don't know.... probably not, but then again, maybe?
-I'll find out and get back to you on this.
+Is anything really necessary?
+I, personally, want to see what can happen and so far I'm liking how things are coming together, though I've barely scratched the surface.

 ## Documentation

 The angular app is in `angular-app`, the meteor app is in `meteor-bridge`.

-That should be enough to get started, more coming soon.
+You will need to run both, angular-app defaults to port 8000, meteor always defaults to port 3000.
+The angular-app has the meteor-bridge hardcoded to localhost:3000.